-Sir Tim Smit is set to open the Ashburner Prize sculpture exhibition at Stone Lane Gardens to the public on 1st July at 3pm.
-The prestigious exhibition will showcase the South West’s emerging artists and will be open to visitors until October 31st.
+Sir Tim Smit is set to announce the winner of the 2022 Ashburner Prize at Stone Lane Gardens on 1st July.
+Sir Tim has kindly agreed to ‘cut the ribbon’ to open the annual sculpture exhibition and help raise our profile with a Press and PR tour at 3pm.
+Stone Lane Garden Friends and sculptors will enjoy a Private View at 6.00pm the same evening.
+The prestigious exhibition will showcase the South West’s emerging artists and be open to all visitors until October 31st.

 Located, near Chagford, Devon, only minutes from the A30 and Castle Drogo, the Gardens have been described as “a gem” by horticulturalist and broadcaster Jo Swift.

-Now in its 30th year the exhibition has received a record number of entries from artists competing for the prize which this year is sponsored by Caradon Granite.
+Now in its 30th year the exhibition has received a record number of entries from artists competing for the £1000 prize which this year is very generously sponsored by Caradon Granite.
 Most pieces exhibited will be available to buy.

 Stone Lane Gardens is an RHS Partner Garden, which holds a unique National Collection of Birch and Alder trees from around the world.
 The Gardens have long had a connection with art and have a semi-permanent collection of sculptures to enjoy within its grounds by renowned artists including Peter Randall-Page RA.